A Patient’s Guide to Artificial Joint Replacement of the Knee

 - uncemented prosthesis

 Both are still widely used.
 In many cases a combination of the two types is used.
-The patellar (kneecap) portion of the prosthesis is commonly cemented into place.
-The decision to use a cemented or uncemented artificial knee is usually made by the surgeon based on your age, your lifestyle, and the surgeon's experience.
+The decision to use a cemented or uncemented artificial knee is usually made by the surgeon based on your age, your lifestyle, and the surgeon’s experience.

 Each prosthesis is made up of three main parts.

 The femoral component is made of metal.
 The tibial component is usually made of two parts: a metal tray that is attached directly to the bone, and a plastic spacer that provides the slick surface.
 The plastic used is so tough and slick that you could ice skate on a sheet of it without damaging the material much.
-The patellar component is usually made of plastic as well.
-In some types of knee implants, the patellar component is made of a combination of metal and plastic.
+The patellar component is made of plastic and in press fit knees, the patella plastic is molded to a metal backing.

 A cemented prosthesis is held in place by a type of epoxy cement that attaches the metal to the bone.
 An uncemented prosthesis has a fine mesh of holes on the surface that allows bone to grow into the mesh and attach the prosthesis to the bone.

-To begin the procedure, the surgeon makes an incision on the front of the knee to allow access to the joint.
+To begin the procedure, Dr. Kiritsis makes an incision on the front of the knee to allow access to the joint.
 Several different approaches can be used to make the incision.
-The choice is usually based on the surgeon's training and preferences.
+The choice is usually based on the surgeon’s training and preferences and whether or not the knee has previous incisions.

 Once the knee joint is opened, a special positioning device (a cutting guide) is placed on the end of the femur.
 This cutting guide is used to ensure that the bone is cut in the proper alignment to the leg’s original angles, even if the arthritis has made you bowlegged or knock-kneed.
 With the help of the cutting guide, the surgeon cuts several pieces of bone from the end of the femur.
 The artificial knee will replace these worn surfaces with a metal surface.